 3 Days in Santa Rosa: A Weekend Itinerary

-Santa Rosa is an ideal weekend getaway from the Bay Area – it’s a short drive and totally do-able in 2-3 days.
-Below I’ve detailed a suggested weekend itenerary for Santa Rosa, based very closely on my own trip in June 2019.
-You can of course adjust based on your own travel preferences.
+Santa Rosa is an ideal weekend getaway from the Bay Area – it’s a short drive and totally doable in 2-3 days.
+Below I’ve detailed a suggested weekend itinerary that strings together all of the best things to do in Santa Rosa, based very closely on my own trip in June 2019.
+You can, of course, adjust based on your own travel preferences.

 Day 1 – Friday

 If you’re spending a weekend in Santa Rosa, you’ll probably arrive from San Francisco in the afternoon.
 (Take that half-day from work, you deserve it, and I guarantee you don’t use your PTO enough!)